jeffdelmerico/UH_Beamer_Theme/README.md

 4. You can also change the image on the title frame of the template:
     	\renewcommand{\titlepic}{some_other_title_frame_image}
 	It's currently limited to 5cm height, but you can edit the style file if you'd like to change the size.
-5. Your title frame uses a background without the UB seal in the bottom right for the title frame.
-Using the plain option on any frames will still get you a blank slide.

 Please feel free to contact me regarding comments, suggestions, bug fixes, etc.